pcdv/flak/README.md

 [![Release](https://jitpack.io/v/pcdv/flak.svg)](https://jitpack.io/#pcdv/flak)

-Flak allows to easily write lightweight web applications.
+Flak is a minimal but powerful framework that leverages the HttpServer embedded in the JDK.
+Its main philosophy is keeping boilerplate to a minimum.

 It is composed of a generic API, a default implementation and some add-ons.
 In a minimal setup, the total size of dependencies is around 40KiB.
+If you need to implement a REST server and handle JSON data, you will have to add `jackson-databind` to your dependencies.

 Flak components    | Description
 ------------------ | -----------
-`flak-api`         | Main API
+`flak-api`         | Public API
-`flak-backend-jdk` | Binding for the web server included in JDK `flak-login`       | Add-on for managing user sessions `flak-resource`    | Add-on for serving static resources `flak-jackson`     | Add-on for conversion to/from JSON using jackson `flak-swagger`     | OpenAPI specification generator
+`flak-spi`         | Internal API for service providers `flak-backend-jdk` | Binding for the web server included in JDK `flak-login`       | Add-on for managing authentication `flak-resource`    | Add-on for serving static resources `flak-jackson`     | Add-on for conversion to/from JSON using jackson `flak-swagger`     | Add-on to dynamically generate OpenAPI specifications

 ## Table of Contents